 I personally cannot keep up being completely plastic free, which probably means I failed the challenge.
 The challenge attempted to make its participants realise that our plastic dependency can be broken and that at the end of the month we would come to find that I could live without plastic.

 Although I know I can, I also know that I don’t want to.
 I am a grotesque consumer who loves my cheap packaged foods and overly packaged beauty and hair products.
-Does this make me a monster?
+Does this make me a bad environmentalist?
 Probably.
 Am I to blame when the world burns?
 Definitely.

 However, since completing the challenge, I have put restrictions on my wasteful, plastic filled lifestyle because of environmental guilt.
 I have taken a stance only to buy beauty products that are not held/ packaged in 100% plastic and which have recyclable elements.
 This is not going to achieve much, but it is something.

 I have also decided to try buying my shampoo and conditioner from a specialty store, which makes their products and encourages you to bring back the bottles for recycling.
-Although, honestly, if I hate the formula and what it does to my hair I will revert to my overpriced, environmentally destructive products because I am a horrible consumeristic monster.
+Although, honestly, if I hate the formula and what it does to my hair I will revert to my overpriced, environmentally destructive products.

 While I believe in the message of Plastic Free July, and the desperate need for us to stop consuming and producing plastic, I also recognise that this is unpractical in the current world we live in.
 If we are to make a change, we need to drastically change how manufacturing industries and consumers use and view plastic consumption.

 How will this happen?
 I am not sure.

 Anastasia Mortimer is the Knowledge Translation Officer & Communications Coordinator at The Sydney Environment Institute.
-Anastasia completed Honours in Sociology at the University of Sydney in 2016, and was awarded First-class Honours.
-Her thesis examined discourse produced by the Western Australian State Government and unequal relations of power between the State Government and Kimberly First Australians in the case of the proposed LNG development on James Price Point.
+Anastasia completed Honours at the University of Sydney in 2016, and was awarded First-class Honours.
+Her thesis examined discourse produced by the Western Australian State Government and unequal relations of power in the case of the proposed LNG development on James Price Point.